Chrismarsh/CHM/docs/configuration.rst

 meshes
 *******

+This section defines the mesh and optional the parameter files to use.
+It is a require section.
-The meshes section has two keys:
+This section has two keys:

 .. confval:: mesh